SkylineCommunications/dataminer-docs/connector-help/connector_help/Eltek Smartpack S.md

 This page displays information about the **Load**, such as the **Load Status** and the **Energy Log**.

 The page contains a number of page buttons.
 The **Configuration** page button provides access to all configurable parameters.
-The page buttons **Energy Log Tables, Group Table, LVLD Table, Fuse Table**,and **Voltage Table** provide access to a number of tables.
+The page buttons **Energy Log Tables, Group Table, LVLD Table, Fuse Table**, and **Voltage Table** provide access to a number of tables.

 ### Battery

 This page displays information about the **Battery**, such as the **Battery Status,** the **Energy Log**, and the **Cycle Log**.

 The page contains a number of page buttons.
 The **Configuration** page button provides access to all configurable parameters.
-The page buttons **Bank Tables, Monitor Tables, Energy Log Tables**,and **Cycle Log Tables** provide access to a number of tables.
+The page buttons **Bank Tables, Monitor Tables, Energy Log Tables**, and **Cycle Log Tables** provide access to a number of tables.

 ### Battery Group 2